Mistralys/masseffect-3-modding-notes/README.md

 This assumes all official DLCs are installed, and all Mods in this list are installed.

+To get the most out of this combination of mods, there is an optimal order to when you should run some missions:

+  - _From Ashes_: after _Priority: Menae_
+  - _Leviathan_: after _Priority: Rannoch_
+  - _Omega_: after _Priority: Citadel II_
+  - _Citadel_: after _Priority: Rannoch_

-NOTE: Install in the order shown here.
+Install in the order shown here.

 #### MEHEM (aka ME3 Happy Ending Mod)